JinzhenHu/OnSight_Pathology/README.md

 # ⚠️ Windows Users — First-Time Setup

+If OnSightPathology launches and runs normally, you can ignore this section.

-If OnSight fails to download models with errors poping up on first launch, Windows Defender/Firewall may be blocking the download.
-Please follow the steps below:
+If OnSight fails to download the required models during the first launch, Windows Defender or Firewall settings may be blocking the download process.
+Please follow these steps:

-1. Right-click the OnSightPathology.exe and select "Run as administrator"
+Right-click OnSightPathology.exe and select Run as administrator.
-2. When the terminal window appears, press Enter to begin Models will download automatically.
-This is only required on the first launch.
+When the terminal window appears, press Enter to continue.
+The required models will begin downloading automatically.

+Note: This setup is only required the first time you launch OnSight.

 ---